10 Jan How smoking can affect your eye health

 Can smoking cause cataracts?

 Cataracts cause blurry and clouded vision, loss of contrast in your vision and will increase sensitivity to bright light and glare.
 Smoking can double your chance of developing cataracts and increases the risk of developing cataracts at an early age (Source: 1).
-It also increases the risk of developing cataracts at an early age and impairs your vision.

 Luckily, cataracts can be helped with cataract surgery but quitting or abstaining from smoking will reduce your risks of getting them in the first place – prevention is always better than treatment!